Home Home Education Homeschooled Children Are Far More Socially Engaged Than You Might Think

 Our but-to-be-published survey determined that homeschooled children have ample opportunities for engagement and socialization.
-This consists of being worried about getting to know and different community organizations and participating in homeschooling co-ops.
+This consists of being worried about getting to know different community organizations and participating in homeschooling co-ops.

 The Socialisation Question